-Melanie Patterson, MA, CBAParticipant1 week, 4 days ago
+Melanie Patterson, MA, CBAParticipant2 months, 1 week ago

 Is it in your marketing budget to hire a SEO specialist?

 Also, you could start a regular blog using keywords and long tail key phrases your target market customer would be online searching for.
 For packaging materials, think of how someone would search the web for your products/services, and have a regular blog that gives great information, using those keywords/phrases.

 I see you have a lead popup box also, offering a discount.
 That is good.
 When someone signs up, do you have an email marketing strategy?
 You don’t always have to have a call to action for everything you put out there, but do give quality information that is focused on problem solving.

 Your online marketing strategy should be multi-pronged, however, utilizing website, social media, possibly a multi-tiered direct mailing campaign, and direct outreach.4 Replies

 Thanks for reaching out with your question.
 It’s hard to say without knowing what you’re currently doing in terms of marketing outreach and advertising efforts, but I’ll try to give some advice…